MyrtoLimnios/MyrtoLimnios.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Centre Borelli, ENS Paris-Saclay, under the supervision of Prof. [Nicolas Vayatis](http://nvayatis.perso.math.cnrs.fr).
-My main interests are Statistics, Statistical Learning and Empirical Processes.
+I am currently a third-year PhD student at Centre Borelli, ENS Paris-Saclay, under the supervision of Prof. [Nicolas Vayatis](http://nvayatis.perso.math.cnrs.fr).
+My main interests are Statistics, Statistical Learning and Stochastic Processes.

+I work in collaboration with Prof. [Stephan Clémençon](https://perso.telecom-paristech.fr/clemenco/) at Télécom Paris on particular classes of stochastic processes with possible applications on statistical tests.

 Visit the [repository](https://github.com/MyrtoLimnios/covid19-biblio) of a selection of papers related to COVID-19 outbreak developed with Marie Garin, Alice Nicolaï and Nicolas Vayatis, with detailed reviews.